 To prevent this, keep the following sports and exercise tips in mind:

 1. Know your limits

 It’s hard to put a cap on what you can and cannot do if you’ve lived a very active lifestyle where you constantly push yourself.
 But when it comes to your joints, you have to listen to what your body tells you.
-You have to know when to stop so that you don’t end up pulling or straining your muscles or damaging your joints.
+You have to know when to stop and when to take it easy, or use assistive tools like knee supports, especially if you have arthritis, so that you don’t end up pulling or straining your muscles or damaging your joints.

 2. Keep yourself hydrated

 Dehydration can affect your overall health and your performance during any physical activity.
 Keeping yourself hydrated ensures that you are able to fuel your muscles properly during strenuous activity and boost your energy level.

 Like a lot of things about maintaining a healthy lifestyle, diet plays a critical role.
 What you eat before, during and after exercise will play into how well you perform and how quickly you recover.

 The goal obviously is to eat a balanced and nutritious diet.
 But make sure to add good carbohydrates to your meal as this becomes your key energy source during exercise.

 4. Use correct equipment

 This doesn’t pertain to the exercise tools that you will be using, but also the kind of protective equipment you should be wearing.
 Some of the most common options are knee braces, knee sleeves, knee straps, or knee supports, that are designed to protect your knee joints, which happen to be the most vulnerable during strenuous physical activity.